leoneto98/site/team.md

     <div class="item__description">
       <p>

-    With a bachelor's degree in physics from the Federal University of Paraná (UFPR).
+    Has a bachelor's degree in physics from the Federal University of Paraná (UFPR).
 The development of the TWICE Dataset is part of his master's thesis.
 He is pursuing his master's degree in the Department of Electrical Engineering at the UFPR under the supervision of Prof. Dr. Eduardo Parente Ribeiro.
 However, the dataset's development took place during his time at Technische Hochschule Ingolstadt (THI) under the supervision of Prof. Dr.-Ing.
 Werner Huber.

 </p>
     </div>